Jason Peters: Buffalo Bills

 He was cut then re-signed to the Bills' practice squad.
 He was signed to the active roster on November 12, 2004.
 Peters made his mark on special teams as a wedge buster on kickoffs and as a blocking tight end, while beginning to learn to play offensive tackle under the tutelage of offensive line coach Jim McNally.

 On July 14, 2006, the Bills signed Peters to a five–year, $16.5 million contract extension that included an initial signing bonus of $1.5 million.

 In 2006, Peters beat out former Texas star Mike Williams for starting right tackle on the Bills.
 In 2007, Peters began the season entrenched as the starting right tackle.
 After Week 7, the Bills reshuffled their offensive line to better protect quarterback J. P. Losman.
 Peters was moved to left tackle, replacing Mike Gandy who moved inside to left guard.

 After the 2006 season, Sports Illustrateds Paul Zimmerman debated selecting Peters to his All-Pro team.
 "I was rooting for the Bills' Jason Peters, whom I would have loved to pick, but he isn't there yet.
 Very athletic, but not enough of a roughneck."
 Peters allowed only two sacks in that season and was not called for a holding penalty.

 In 2007, Peters was selected to start at left tackle in the Pro Bowl for the American Football Conference team.
 He injured his groin in a game against the New York Giants, and was unable to attend the Pro Bowl game.
 He was the first Bills offensive lineman to make the Pro Bowl since Ruben Brown in 2003.

 Entering the 2008 offseason, Peters was unhappy with his contract from 2006 after he was named to two Pro Bowls and had started at left tackle for 45 games over the last three seasons before injuring his knee at the end of the 2007 NFL season.
 At the time, Peters still had two–years remaining from his current contract and was due to make $3.8 million in total.
 He demanded a new contract, but after no deal was met he chose to holdout and refused to report to any of the Bills' offseason workouts and their mandatory mini camps.
-He reportedly was seeking a new contract inbetween $8 million and $11.5 million per season.
+He reportedly was seeking a new contract in between $8 million and $11.5 million per season.
 On July 25, 2008, the NFL Network's Adam Schefter reported he was informed Peters would continue his contract holdout and refused to report to the Bills' training camp.
 On September 5, 2008, Peters ended his holdout and returned to the Bills' in time for the regular season opener after he missed the entire training camp and preseason.
 Peters was fined about $550,000 for missing all of training camp, but if he had missed a regular season game, he would have been fined $191,000 for each game he missed.

 Peters was selected as the starting left tackle in the Pro Bowl and was a Second-team All-Pro for the 2008 season.